 <Property> <Name>streamDemoPublisherConfig</Name> <Value>appName=live,srcStream=mp4:sample.mp4,dstStream=myStream,random=true,publishDuration=10,publishRepeat=true,publishPauseTime=2</Value> </Property>

-- After configuring your VOD asset to play as a live stream, you can use the test players in Wowza Streaming Engine to verify that it's playing properly.
-For more information, see Test Players.
+- After configuring your VOD asset to play as a live stream, you can use your player or the test players on the Video Test Player webpage to verify that it's playing properly.
+For more information, see Test playback.